metamn/react/content/blog/on-function-signatures/index.md

 ## Summing up

-Where to destructure props, and assign default values to them is a question only while props are simple.
+Where to destructure props, and assign default values to them is a question only when props are simple.

 Nested props and the requirement to use a deep merging function gives advantage on the `function body` approach.